Fundamental quantum limits in optical metrology from rate-distortion theory: Introduction

+While giving rise to an elegant and rich theory, the QFI-based approach gives valid bounds only for measurements that are unbiased.
+In principle, the bounds may be achievable in the asymptotic limit \cite{Hay05asymptotic}, although little seems to be known in the way of asymptotic achievability results for energy-constrained estimation schemes.
+This situation has given rise to many claims on the scaling of the variance that do not seem to be achieved in reality -- see \cite{HW12b,Hal13} for discussions on this issue.
+In practice, one is typically faced with a finite number of quantum systems and/or resources with which to estimate the parameter and for which an asymptotic analysis is insufficient.
+When multiple parameters are to be estimated, the question of achievability of QFI-based bounds becomes even more subtle \cite{Hel76,RJD-D16}.

-It has long been argued that the mean-squared error in sensing an optical phase shift can exhibit, at best, an inverse quadratic scaling with the mean number of photons in the quantum state used to sense the phase \cite{HLrefs}.
-Recently, following some claims that this so-called ``Heisenberg limit'' (or H limit) on phase estimation may be beaten \cite{Anisimovetal11,RivasLuis11,Zhangetal11}, several authors have revived the subject by providing rigorous proofs of lower bounds, not limited to optical interferometry, with H limit scaling \cite{GLM11b,Halletal12,Tsang11,GM12,HallWiseman12}.
-Interestingly, these proofs use diverse techniques, namely, the speed limit on quantum evolutions \cite{GLM11b,GM12}, the entropic uncertainty relations \cite{Halletal12,HallWiseman12}, and the quantum Ziv-Zakai bound \cite{Tsang11,GM12}.
-In this paper, we develop another technique for obtaining lower bounds -- classical rate-distortion theory -- that was introduced into quantum metrology in \cite{Yuen04}, and apply it to both lossless and lossy optical phase estimation.
+In contrast to the local approach, the Bayesian approach in statistical estimation assumes a prior probability distribution on the parameter(s) to be estimated and considers the `global' mean squared error (MSE) of an estimate averaged over this prior distribution.
+In quantum metrology, this provides an alternative to the QFI-based approach and opens the possibility of obtaining rigorous lower bounds on the MSE of metrology schemes that are valid in the non-asymptotic regime and without restrictive assumptions on the quantum measurements that can be made.
+For example, it has long been argued that the MSE in sensing an optical phase shift can exhibit, at best, an inverse quadratic scaling with the mean number of photons in the quantum state used to sense the phase \cite{YMcCK86,*SM95,*Ou96}.
+A few years ago, following claims based on the QFI-based approach that this so-called \emph{Heisenberg limit} on phase estimation may be beaten \cite{ARC+10,RL12,ZJC+13}, several authors revived the subject by providing rigorous proofs of lower bounds -- not limited to optical interferometry -- with Heisenberg-limit scaling \cite{HBZ+12,Tsa12b,GLM12,GM12,HW12a,Nai12ratedist,HW12b,LT16}.
+These proofs use diverse techniques, e.g., the speed limit on quantum evolutions \cite{GLM12,GM12}, the entropic uncertainty relations \cite{HBZ+12,HW12a}, the quantum Ziv-Zakai bound \cite{Tsa12b,GM12,ZF14}, methods from information theory \cite{Nai12ratedist,HW12b}\footnote{This paper is an updated and extended version of Ref.~\cite{Nai12ratedist}.
+The results for lossless estimation are closely related to those of \cite{HW12b}.}, and the quantum Weiss-Weinstein bound \cite{LT16}.

+In this paper, we elaborate on a method combining classical rate-distortion theory with quantum information bounds to obtain fundamental limits on parameter estimation and communication in optical systems.
+The method was pioneered by Yuen \cite{Yue92,Yue04qs} and has been developed in the works \cite{Nai12ratedist,HW12b,Hal18}.
+While the works \cite{Yue92,Yue04qs,HBZ+12,Tsa12b,GLM12,GM12,HW12a,HW12b,LT16,Hal18} deal exclusively with noiseless estimation scenarios, we show here that the approach can provide strong bounds even in noisy scenarios by applying it to phase estimation in the presence of the ubiquitous optical loss.